microsoft/AdaptiveCards/source/nodejs/adaptivecards/docs/classes/cardobject.md

 • **_parent**? : *[CardObject](cardobject.md)*

+The parent of this object.
+Do NOT set explicitly.
+This field is handled internally.

 ___

 ### `Protected` `Optional` _renderedElement

 • **_renderedElement**? : *HTMLElement*

+The rendered DOM element for this object.
+Do NOT set explicitly.
+This field is handled internally.

 ___

 ### `Optional` id

 • **id**? : *undefined | string*

+The id of this object.

 ___